 Location510 Bei Jing Xi Lu, Jingan Qu, Shanghai Shi, China, 200000

-From the architect.
+Text description provided by the architects.
 The much anticipated Shanghai Natural History Museum, designed by Perkins+Will’s Global Design Director Ralph Johnson, has opened in Shanghai.
 The 44,517 square meter (479,180 square foot) museum offers visitors the opportunity to explore the natural world through the display of more than 10,000 artifacts from all seven continents.
 The building includes exhibit spaces, a 4D theater, an outdoor exhibit garden, and a 30-meter tall atrium that welcomes visitors with an abundance of natural light filtered through a striking glass wall inspired by the cellular structure of plants and animals.

 Perkins+Will was selected following an international design competition that included entries from some of the world’s best known architects.
 The overall shape and building organization was inspired by the nautilus shell, one of the purest geometric forms found in nature.
 Natural elements are depicted across the building’s façades including the central cell wall representing the cellular structure of plants and animals, the east living wall signifying earth’s vegetation, and the northern stone wall suggesting shifting tectonic plates and canyon walls eroded by rivers.